The best healthy oils you need to know

 One secret for finding restaurants that use healthy oils...

-Our web app includes a “healthy oils” indicator plus much more to help you find the healthiest food choices nearby.
+Our mobile app includes a “Clean oil” indicator plus much more to help you find the healthiest food choices nearby.

 We’re live in San Francisco Bay Area with more locations to follow.